 Figure 5.2.2-2 shows the roaming policy framework architecture (home routed scenario) in 5G:

+Figure 5.2.2-2b: Overall roaming reference architecture of policy and charging control framework for the 5G System - home routed scenario (reference point representation), for the deployment of a H-PCF serving session management policies and a H-PCF serving non-session management policies to the VPLMN

 NOTE 5: All functional entities as described in Figure 5.2.1-1 non-roaming scenario, except NWDAF, applies also to the HPLMN in the home routed scenario above.

 NOTE 6: For the sake of clarity, SEPPs are not depicted in the roaming reference point architecture figures.